 The village of Gásadalur, surrounded by the highest mountains on Vágar, enjoys a panoramic view over the isle of Mykines.

-Whether you choose to hike the old post route or drive through the newly built tunnel, the village is a very special and unique place to visit characterised by its isolation until recently.
+Whether you choose to hike the old post route or drive through the newly built tunnel, the village is a very special and unique place to visit characterized by its isolation until recently.
 A place undiscovered, yet full of magic.

 In Gásadalur you will find Múlafossur, one of the prettiest waterfalls in the world.
-This is one of the most spectacular views in the Faroe Islands as the waterfall just falls off the island.
+This is one of the most spectacular views in the Faroe Islands as the waterfall just falls off the cliffs.

 In the village there is also a café and venue called Gásadalsgarður here you can enjoy a carefully selected menu of food and beverages.
 The cafe serves local Faroese food and is as authentic as it gets.